Amanda-L/WashU-ML-Project4-NeuralNetworks-2023/README.md

-View 04Neuralnetworks.html under the Instructions folder for detailed instructions on the assignment.
+View Project 4_Neural Networks.pdf and 04Neuralnetworks.html under the Instructions folder for detailed instructions on the assignment.